Huawei seeks to defend European gains with mid-priced Honor 10 phone

-Europe is key for Huawei beyond China, because it has been excluded from the lucrative U.S. market based on unspecified national security concerns the government has levelled against Chinese firms Huawei and ZTE.
+Europe is key for Huawei beyond China, because it has been excluded from the lucrative U.S. market based on unspecified national security concerns the government has leveled against Chinese firms Huawei and ZTE.

 The new Honor 10, launched in China last month, is being introduced in Western Europe’s five largest national markets on Tuesday, with 21 additional international markets from Asia to Africa to follow.